OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 other projects, you will also need to publish it to [npm](https://www.npmjs.com).

-If you haven't publish a package before, you will need to [sign up for an npm account](https://www.npmjs.com/signup).
+If you haven't published a package before, you will need to [sign up for an npm account](https://www.npmjs.com/signup).

 The npm package should include all the source and compiled contracts and the